JTCyberTech/Cybersecurity-Home-Labs/Exam/CompTIA/CySA+/Jason Dion OBJ 1.3.md

 Secure Recursive DNS Resolver
 - Allow one trusted DNS server to communicate with other trusted DNS server to search for IP address and return it to client.

+#

+# Proxy Logs

+Proxy server:
+- Act as a gateway between you and internet.
+- Intermediary server that separates end users from websites they are trying to browse.

+Forward Proxy:
+- Server that mediates the communication between client and another server, can filter or modify communications and provides caching services to improve performance.
+- Go from me > Proxy Server > website I want to connect.

+2 ways to classify proxies:
+- Non-Transparent
+- Transparent

+Non-Transparent Proxy:
+- Server that redirects request and responses for clients config with proxy address and port.

+Transparent Proxy (Forced or Intercepting Proxy):
+- Server that redirect requests and responses without client being explicity config to use it.
+- Used to make sure your employees aren't turning off your proxy.

+Proxy log are very similar to Window Firewall logs.

+Reverse Proxy:
+- Type of proxy server that protects servers from direct protects servers from direct contact with client request.
+- Provide for protocol specific inbound traffic.
+- Get request from internet > Proxy server > Proxy create appropriate request to internal server (mail server or web server) > external client.
+  - External client never directly touches your server, only touches proxy server
+  - Help protect things from malicious traffics.

+- Logs from reverse proxy:
+  - Can be analyzed for indicators of attack or compromise (malicious code in HTTP request header/URLs)